arensburger/TE-discovery/README.md

 These files are in a pipeline specific format, and contains information on element alignment locations removed because they are shared by too few copies of this element (this is the same proceedure as described in [Goubert et al. 2022](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-021-00259-7).
 This file may be used to reconstruct the original alignment, prior to trimming the low copy alignment position.

 ### .maf files
-These files that contains the multiple sequence alignment of all the extended blast matches (see STEP2), but with alignment positions with too many gaps are removed (see .alipos file).
+These files that contains the multiple sequence alignment of all the extended blast matches (see STEP 2), but with alignment positions with too many gaps are removed (see .alipos file).

 ### .tirtsd files
 This file is meant to be used along with the .maf file.
 This .tirtsd file specifies positions in the alignment that delimit the outside locations TIR positions (in the .tirtsd file these are `loc1` and `loc2`).
 Each line also specifies a success code (see below), the number of alignment sequences that have intact TIRs, and the number of intact TSDs (TSD categories are TA, 2bp., 3bp, ... , 10bp.).